 Airlines sell more seats for each flight than the plane will accommodate.
 Why?
 Because some people won’t show up for their flights.
 Others actually fly on expensive refundable tickets.
-(Huh) Some invoke the “spare tire” rule effectively allowing them to fly a later time on the same day.
-And sometimes with irregular operations, maybe weather, the airlines just sell more seats than they can accommodate.
+Some invoke the “spare tire” rule, effectively allowing them to fly a later time on the same day.
+And sometimes with irregular operations or maybe weather, the airlines just sell more seats than they can accommodate.
 There are numerous situations that justify an airline “overselling” a flight.
 From the airlines’ perspective, if a seat goes out empty, it means lost revenue they can never recover.

 The keys to success are:

-If possible, schedule travel well in advance to take advantage of schedule changes.
-Example: your flights for 6 months from now have a schedule change, and the airline calls you to “reconfirm” you.
-You can now pick the fullest flights for that route, thereby increasing your odds of The Bump.
+- If possible, schedule travel well in advance to take advantage of schedule changes.
+Example: your flights for six months from now will probably have a schedule change, and the airline will call you to reconfirm.
+You can now pick the fullest flights for that route, increasing your odds of being Bumped.

-If you are travelling with others in your party, decide beforehand if you are willing to split up and have one or two stay behind, to board later, and the others go on, depending on whatever the airline needs in terms of volunteers.
+- If you are travelling with others in your party, decide beforehand if you are willing to split up and have one or two stay behind, depending on whatever the airline needs in terms of volunteers.

 And most importantly, be the first one to volunteer.
 I take two steps to make sure this happens.

 - When I leave my departure city I check with the ticket agent to see if I can volunteer for all segments of my itinerary.
 I have a real leg up on the competition if I can volunteer at 7 a.m. for a flight later in my itinerary that departs at, say, 4 p.m.
 Most of the other travelers have not even checked in at this point.